 These four steps are the “how” to be empowered to live for God and be filled with the joy of God in spite of hardship.
 Life is hard, broken and messy, but God didn’t leave us there.
 He came.
 He lived a sinless life.
-He died on a cross as a sacrifices for the sins of all.
+He died on a cross as a sacrifice for the sins of all.
 He was buried and rose again to resurrected life.
 He offers us the free gift of salvation.
 He empowers us through His Holy Spirit the ability to live our life through His resurrection power.
 (Eph 3:20, 2 Cor 9:8, Rom 4:21)

 Will you let Him have every hurt, every misunderstanding, every unanswered prayer and allow Him to enable you to live on the heights.